 For the majority of West Aussies, fishing means jumping on a boat or heading to the coast and enjoying the fabulous saltwater fishing opportunities available.
-There is, however, the option to escape into the wilderness of the south-west and be swallowed up by the whole freshwater fishing experience.
+There is, however, the option to escape into the wilderness of the South West and be swallowed up by the whole freshwater fishing experience.

 Freshwater fishers will tell you there is no experience like it, as it is so incredibly different to any other type of fishing.
 Many people see freshwater fishing as the thing to do if you do not have access to the ocean or a boat.

 It is these members that make up Recfishwest’s Freshwater Fishing Reference Group (FFRG) whose combined experience and knowledge go toward providing well-informed advice on behalf of the community around the management of freshwater fishing.

-“This dedicated group allocates where the available trout, which includes, fingerlings, yearlings and ex-brood stock will be stocked for the coming season as well as providing feedback on management issues that may affect this unique fishery.’’
-He said.
+“This dedicated group allocates where the available trout, which includes, fingerlings, yearlings and ex-brood stock will be stocked for the coming season as well as providing feedback on management issues that may affect this unique fishery,” he said.

-This event is set to highlight the fantastic fishing available at Drakesbrook weir, where participants will have the opportunity to release trout grown at the hatchery in Pemberton, as well as receiving expert advice and tutelage on freshwater fishing from some of WA’s experts.
+This event is set to highlight the fantastic fishing available at Drakesbrook Weir, near Waroona, where participants will have the opportunity to release trout grown at the hatchery in Pemberton, as well as receiving expert advice and tutelage on freshwater fishing from some of WA’s experts.

 Recfishwest wishes to acknowledge the fantastic work put in by the FFRG in ensuring the continued success of freshwater fishing in WA.